Content marketing is a lot like the real estate industry — landing a spot on page one is like scoring beachfront property.

 5. Optimize for SEO, but Don’t Overdo It

-Write for people, not robots — in other words, you don’t want to produce a piece so rigid and SEO-optimized that it feels like it was written by a robot.
+Write for people, not robots.
+In other words, you don’t want to produce a piece so rigid and SEO-optimized that it feels like a robot wrote it.
 You can satisfy SEO while also making the piece enjoyable and engaging.

 • The nature of a query (are the results product-based or education-based?)